The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Linear spin-wave theory: qualitative agreement vs. failure

-It is convenient to start the discussion at $h=h_c=3\alpha SJ$, i.e., at the magnetization plateau on TL, where the LSWT works best.
-In such a case, $\theta_A=\pi$ and $\theta_B=\theta_C=0$ leading to a simplified analysis.
+Let us start the discussion at $h=h_c=3\alpha SJ$, i.e., at the magnetization plateau on TL, where the LSWT works best.
+In such a case, the classical angles of spins for the z-axis for each sublattice are $\theta_A=\pi$, $\theta_B=\theta_C=0$ which leads to a simplified analysis.
 Then, the exchange term between site $i$ on A sublattice and site $j$ on the B (or C) sublattice (for antiparallel spins) reads

 Similarly, one obtains the exchange term between site $i$ on the B sublattice and site $j$ on the C sublattice (for parallel spins)